 Dandelions, dandelions everywhere!
 The City has reduced its herbicide use over the past few years, which is a very good thing, but it means that the yellow and white is going strong.
 While the proliferation of dandelions (Taraxacum officinale) probably doesn’t impress our neighbours who own homes, living in an apartment has its perks: we don’t do our own lawn care so I can actually regard dandelions without disgust or despair.
+They are, after all, one of the best early pollinator plants around!

 Just for fun, I dug up some Interesting and Occasionally Contradictory Facts about Dandelions: